BSStudio/helm-charts/README.md

 ### Checkov

-Before pushing your changes to the repo run the checkov scan locally.
+Before pushing your changes to the repository run the checkov scan locally.

 ```bash
 checkov -d . --skip-path venv